 Covert Video (CCTV) Installation & Monitoring

 TSCM (Technical Surveillance Countermeasures) - eavesdropping & bug detection

 Asset Recovery Investigations

 Most people think that Private Eyes are granted extra provincial, state, or legislative powers; however, this is not entirely true.
 A PI is just a civilian but has developed more tools than the general public and is more skilled and aware of how best to leverage those tools.
 Furthermore, in some jurisdictions, they legally have the right to conduct surveillance.
 This means an Investigator cannot be accused of loitering.
 Make no mistake, Investigators have legal means and methodologies that make them effective.
 In contrast, the police have access to vastly more verifiable information, such as nationwide data bases only accessible by law enforcement.
 For PIs, much of the time, is spent in establishing or verifying information.

 Private Investigator Info by Country:

 Investigating crime or more correctly, investigating serious crime is usually under the purview of government agencies.
 So, do Private Investigators ever investigative serious crime.
 Short answer no, long answer yes with a “but.”
 Private Investigators can and do investigate serious crime; however, it is very rare.
-What a Private Eye will investigate most in their career will be insurance fraud.
+What a Private Eye will investigate most in their career will be blue collar crimes such as insurance fraud.
 Furthermore, the few Private Investigators who have investigated serious crime have done so with large obstacles in their way.